 The Art of Inspiration:

 One of the criticisms leveled at “unschooling” by the misinformed is that it’s “unparenting” – meaning that it’s the easy way out for lazy parents who “allow” their kids to do nothing all day, presumably watching television or zombifying in front of a computer screen.
 It’s a silly stereotype, of course, and one that highlights our society’s disrespect for and lack of trust in children and young people.
 It also misunderstands the role parents play in life learning.

 Yes, life learning children are in control of their time and how they fill it, for the most part.
 But that doesn’t mean that their parents are absent from their lives and their learning.
 In fact, we’re much more a part of our children’s lives than any school teacher; it’s just that our role is quite different.
-We understand our role as one of responsibility – to help open our kids’ eyes to what’s out there in the world, to support their desire to explore that world, and to share our enthusiasm for and experience of it.
+We understand our role as one of responsibility – to help open our kids’ eyes to what’s out there in the world, to support and facilitate their desire to explore that world, and to share our enthusiasm for and experience of it.

 Perhaps that’s where those who mistake “unschooling” for “unparenting” go wrong: They are used to children who have been told to sit down, line up, be quiet, and wait for adults to tell them what they should be interested in and when.
 Life learning children, on the other hand, don’t just sit and wait for the world to come to them.
 As they did when they were infants, they actively try to interpret the world, to make sense of it.
-They are constantly learning...and also experiencing the pride that comes with having understood new things and mastered new skills.
-As the adults living with these constantly learning young people, we are most helpful when we can honor their right to set their own learning agenda, trust them to learn what they need to know, help them develop in their own ways, and provide opportunities that will help them to understand the world and their culture, and to interact with it.
+They are constantly learning...and also experiencing the pride that comes with having understood new things and mastering new skills.
+As the adults living with these constantly learning young people, we are most helpful when we can honor their right to set their own learning agendas, trust them to learn what they need to know, help them develop in their own ways, and provide opportunities that will help them to understand the world and their culture...and to interact with it.